 Examines basic concepts of human anatomy and physiology as they relate to health sciences.
 Using a body systems approach, the course emphasizes the interrelationships between structure and function at the gross and microscopic levels of organization of the entire human body.
 It is intended to prepare health care professionals who need to apply basic concepts of whole body anatomy and physiology to informed decision-making and professional communication with colleagues and patients.

-Prerequisite(s): 836-133 Prep for Basic Chemistry or min score of Y on CHEM
+Prerequisite(s): 836-133 Prep for Basic Chemistry or 806-134 General Chemistry or min score of Y on CHEM